TTAB2023/TTAB/README.md

 In order to make a fair comparison across different TTA algorithms, we make reasonable modifications to these algorithms, which may induce inconsistency with their official implementation.

 ## Pretraining
-Under the `pretrain` folder, we provide a set of scripts that can be used to pre-train models on the in-distribution TTAB datasets.
+In this [link](https://drive.google.com/drive/folders/1ALNIYnnTJwqP80n9pEjSWtb_UdbcrsVi?usp=sharing), we provide a set of scripts that can be used to pre-train models on the in-distribution TTAB datasets.
 These pre-trained models were used to benchmark baselines in our paper.
 Note that we adopt self-supervised learning with a rotation prediction task to train the baseline model in our paper for a fair comparison.
 In practice, please feel free to choose whatever pre-training methods you prefer, but please pay attention to the setup of TTA methods.
 <!-- ## Citing TTAB -->

 ## Acknowledgements